TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-backuprestore-automatedbackupspoint- pointintimerestore-db.md

 <properties
 	pageTitle="Error with automatedbackupspoint- pointintimerestore-db"
-	description="Scoping questions to capture more details about errors encountered while trying to Geo-restore SQL DB" authors="andikshi"
+	description="Scoping questions to capture more details about errors encountered while trying to do a PITR for SQL DB" authors="andikshi"
 	ms.author="andikshi"
 	selfHelpType="problemScopingQuestions"